-Not only is it a super popular marketing strategy, but its also incredibly cost-effective.
-So cost effective in fact, that it’s actually possible to get leads and conversions for just a few cents.
-With costs as low as that, it’s clear why remarketing is a crucial marketing strategy to learn.
+Not only is it a super popular marketing strategy, but it’s also incredibly cost-effective.
+So cost-effective in fact, that it’s actually possible to get leads and conversions for just a few cents.
+With costs as low as that, it’s clear why Google remarketing is a crucial marketing strategy to learn.

 Many advertisers will regularly run traditional search and display ads but will often stop at that.
 If only they knew how supporting a regular campaign with a remarketing campaign would significantly increase their sales and conversions, then maybe they’d stop to learn how they work.

-To get things started, let’s take a look at the definition of remarketing and see how these campaigns differ from the regular paid search campaigns.
+To get things started, let’s take a look at the definition of remarketing and see how these campaigns differ from regular paid search campaigns.